gullerya/object-observer/README.md

 observablePerson = Observable.from(person);
 ```

-Clone is deep, having cloned all of the object's sub-graph.
-Cloning performed by means of `Object.getOwnPropertyNames`, therefore only __own__ properties (and their descendants in case of objects/arrays) are going to be observed.
+Clone is deep.
+Cloning performed only on __own enumerable__ properties, leaving a possibility to 'hide' some data from the library.

 ##### `Observable` instance properties